What are your plans for after university, Nele?

 I’m not saying that I’m sure I will have to leave – or get an expensive visa which will put my position in the job market even further back – but I am worried about the outcome of Brexit.
 In the last three years I’ve build up a new life in Manchester.
-Of course I worry Brexit will have a negative impact on that.
-Apart from all the friends I’ve made, my boyfriend who is English, the people I’ve met at jobs I’ve had and my university course, I love living in England.
+My friends live here.
+My boyfriend and his family live here.
+All the amazing people I’ve met over the last three years, too.
+Manchester has shaped who I am.

 Some answers to your questions

 Why I don’t have a residency card yet? – You have to have lived in England for at least five years before you can apply for a residency card.
 Six before you can apply for full citizenship.
 At the moment I’ve only lived in England for three, by the time Brexit will officially happen it will be four and a half.